wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-plan-upgrade/includes/prepare-network.md

 Back-hauling traffic across the WAN increases latency and has a negative impact on quality and the user experience.
 Because Microsoft Teams runs on Microsoft’s large global network, there’s often a network peering location close to the user.
 A user will most likely get better performance by egressing out of a local internet point close to their location and on to our voice-optimized network as soon as possible.
 For some workloads, DNS requests are used to send traffic to the nearest front-end server.
 In such cases, it’s important that when using a local egress point, it’s paired with local DNS resolution.

 Optimizing the network path to Microsoft’s global network will improve performance and ultimately provide the best experience for users.
-To get an optimal experience using real-time media within Microsoft Teams, you must meet the networking requirements for Office 365.
+To get an optimal experience using real-time media within Microsoft Teams, you must meet the networking requirements for Microsoft 365.

 Client to Microsoft Edge and Customer Edge to Microsoft Edge are the two defining network segments.
 Use the Network Assessment Tool to test both network segments.
 This tool can be deployed on both the client PC directly and on a PC connected to the Customer Network Edge.